hoovercj/node-server/README.md

 The server responds to GET requests made to the url: https://peaceful-refuge-8041.herokuapp.com/resetpassword/

-For example, an email to https://peaceful-refuge-8041.herokuapp.com/resetpassword/test@example.com will attempt to reset the password for all sites for the email test@example.com
+For example, a request to https://peaceful-refuge-8041.herokuapp.com/resetpassword/test@example.com will attempt to reset the password for all sites for the email test@example.com

 ## Contributing